 Remove Activation Lock When You Are Selling Your iOS Device

-What we explained above is precise that you must follow before selling your device.
+Before selling your device, you must precisely follow everything we explained above.
 It ensures a comfortable experience for the next owner.
 Plus also ensures that your private data is no longer on that device.

 Here is a quick recap of what you need to do before selling or giving it to someone else.
 You can see the exact steps on how to perform these actions above.